Human Resource Development and Training Supporting the "Seeking of New Opportunities"

-In addition, the ITOCHU Mission and Values, which we have passed down since our establishment more than 150 years ago, are reflected in our recruitment standards and in our evaluation and human resources development programs.
+In addition, the ITOCHU Mission and Values, which we have passed down since our establishment 160 years ago, are reflected in our recruitment standards and in our evaluation and human resources development programs.
 This enables us to hire and develop human resources around the world who are suited to ITOCHU's values.

 - We are assigning, promoting, and developing human resources on a global basis regardless of nationality, by implementing the ITOCHU Global Classification (IGC) in FY2010 as a common measure of job level / level of responsibility for all jobs and positions worldwide.